NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/introduce/Readme.txt

 -------------------------------------------
 B U I L D I N G
 -------------------------------------------
-To build type: ant all
+To launch Introduce: ant introduce
-For information on available targets,
-	type: ant -projecthelp

 Thank you for using Introduce.